 Initial CIP code assignment for new programs: The Vice Provost for Academic Affairs determines the CIP code in consultation with Institutional Research, Registrar and the academic program faculty.
 The assignment is based on the approved curriculum.
 The CIP code is recorded as an attribute of an academic program in the student information system.

 Requests for changes to CIP code assignments: CIP codes are generally static but occasional changes can be made to increase alignment with a program's curriculum.
 To request a change in CIP code assignment, a short proposal should be created that includes the following:

 - The current CIP code and the official CIP code description

 - The proposed CIP code and the official CIP code description

 - The rationale/justification for how the proposed CIP code is a better description for the degree or major than the current assignment

 - Information demonstrating that the CIP code change will not have adverse impacts on students, and

 - Memos of support or concurrence from closely related programs, if relevant.
 The proposal should be approved by the program faculty and the school/college dean's office.

-Dean's offices should submit the proposal to the Vice Provost for Academic Affairs who will arrange for review.
+Dean's offices should submit the proposal to the Vice Provost for Academic Affairs, who will review in consultation with Institutional Research and the Registrar.
 If curricular changes are necessary before the change in CIP code can be considered, proceed with the curricular changes first, and then submit a proposal for a CIP code change.